-QCOM was begun in 1978 as a Teague-Cranston school (1972 Public Law 92-541), which provides a strong official association with our VA medical center.
+The Quillen College of Medicine was begun in 1978 as a Teague-Cranston school (1972 Public Law 92-541), which provides a strong official association with our VA medical center.
 Quillen is part of The Academic Health Sciences Center at East Tennessee State University, that also contains the College of Nursing, College of Clinical and Rehabilitative Health Sciences (includes Clinical Nutrition, Audiology, Speech Pathology, Physical Therapy, Dental Hygiene, Respiratory Therapy, Radiography), Gatton College of Pharmacy, and The College of Public Health.

-Our story began when the first class of 24 graduated in 1982.
+The first class of 24 graduated in 1982.
 There currently are 72 medical students per class at Quillen.
 Internal Medicine faculty participate greatly in preclinical medical student education in a number of courses.
-Each junior student spends six weeks in the internal medicine core clerkship, and an additional 2 weeks in internal medicine-based ambulatory settings, during the third year.
+Each junior student spends six weeks in the internal medicine core clerkship and an additional 2 weeks in internal medicine-based ambulatory settings during the third year.
 Fourth year students are trained in medicine sub-internships and internal medicine-based elective rotations.
 Many of our graduates who choose careers in internal medicine stay in our residency program, while others move on to other programs in Tennessee and other states.

 The Internal Medicine Residency Program accepts categorical and preliminary PGY-1 candidates each year through the match program.
 There are five fellowship programs (Cardiology, Pulmonary-Critical Care, Oncology, Infectious Disease, and Gastroenterology).
 Student, resident and fellow training includes inpatient experiences at our four partner hospitals (listed above) and ambulatory sites at our faculty practice venues and the VAMC.